10 Ways That I’m Failing Kindergarten

 1. I can’t spell Kindergarten correctly the first (or second) time I try.
 Ever.
 Thank goodness for spell check.
 And why can’t it be kinderGARDEN?
 Huh?
 That just makes so much sense to me.
 Like little minds growing in a GARDEN.
 Get it?
 Garden?

-2. Last Wednesday, Miles got off the bus after school and said, “You forgot to feed me breakfast.”
+2. Last Wednesday, my son got off the bus after school and said, “You forgot to feed me breakfast.”
 While I won’t take full responsibility (it’s not like he said he was hungry, and I refused to give him breakfast), we have never – ever missed breakfast before.

 Not sure why that happened.
-But I’m going to go ahead and blame Even Steven.
+But I’m going to go ahead and blame my husband.

 3. There were these papers that came home… and apparently I was supposed to confirm our address and how to spell our names and send them back to school by the end of the week to have our names printed in the school directory.

 They were sent home the first week of school.

 I just found them last night.
 Which means I missed the deadline by about FOUR WEEKS.

 And I was actually really organized that first week of school, so you can only imagine what’s going to happen come February.

 4. Scholastic Books.
 Do you have those where you live?
 My son got off the bus bursting with excitement over these book catalogs from his teacher.
 He had already circled all of the books that he thought would be amazing.

 And then he spent the rest of the evening highlighting those books.
 And we’re really working on the whole reading thing, so anything that gets him excited and encourages him to love reading is great by me.
 And these books are cheap.
 Like $1 cheap.